 Between 2012 and 2014, Peter represented the Chief Financial Officer of Sino-Forest Corporation in a class action and securities regulatory proceedings, which were the subject of cross-border court-approved settlements in July, 2014.

 He acted for the engineer responsible for supervision of the light rail vehicle construction contract which was the subject of injunction proceedings between Bombardier Transportation Canada and Metrolinx in the Ontario Superior Court.

 Peter acted for Albert Schultz, the artistic director of Soulpepper Theatre, in high-profile litigation involving alleged sexual abuse in the theatre industry.

 Peter has also represented Ontario’s Special Investigations Unit in proceedings challenging its jurisdiction.
 He acted as Lead Counsel for a group of affected families before the Inquiry Into Pediatric Forensic Pathology in Ontario (2006-7) and for a citizens group in the Cornwall Public Inquiry (2003-2007).
 He was Associate Counsel for an affected party at the Royal Commission into Allegations Involving Sinclair Stevens, M.P.

-Peter is a bencher of the Law Society of Upper Canada, chairs its Professional Development and Competence Committee, and sits on the Litigation, Tribunal and Compensation Committees.
-He is a member of the Law Society Tribunal’s Appeal Panel and has written a large number of discipline decisions.
+From 2011 to 2019, Peter was a bencher of the Law Society of Ontario.
+From 2016 to 2019, he chaired the Professional Development and Competence Committee, and sat on the Litigation, Tribunal and Compensation Committees.
+He continues to be a member of the Law Society Tribunal’s Appeal Panel and has written a large number of discipline decisions.
 He is also a Fellow of the International Academy of Trial Lawyers.